New NCES Study Confirms Ascendency of Online Learning

 - In Fall 2016, 1,913,646 students were enrolled in some distance education courses; by 2017, this number had crept up to 2,114,539.

-- Comparative data from 2016 to 2017 also suggests that alternative pathways (e.g., online coding academies) may be declining: In 2016, 974 students were enrolled in exclusively online private for-profit programs but this dipped to 516 in 2017.
-The change may reflect the fact that during this time, a growing number of public and private non-profit colleges and universities started to partner with private for-profits (e.g., companies such as Trilogy) to offer similar programs.
+- Comparative data from 2016 to 2017 also suggests that alternative pathways (e.g., online coding academies) may be declining: In 2016, 974 students were enrolled in exclusively online private for-profit programs but this dropped to 516 in 2017.
+The change may reflect the fact that during this time, a growing number of public and private non-profit colleges and universities started to partner with for-profits (e.g., companies such as Trilogy) to offer similar programs.

 Why Online Learning Is On the Rise